yongjulejule/ft_containers/README.md

 > The ‘‘resource acquisition is initialization’’ technique (§14.4) can be used to reduce the amount of
 > code needing to be written and to make the code more stylized.
 In this case, the key resource
-> required by the vectoris memory to hold its elements.
+> required by the vector's memory to hold its elements.
 By providing an auxiliary class to represent
 > the notion of memory used by a vector, we can simplify the code and decrease the chance of accidentally forgetting to release it:

 ```c++